 The project with Corporate Engineering began in 2017, when the company needed a new website.
-We went ahead and suggested a logo change, too, to accomodate for a fresher look on the website when the logo needed to be blown up.
+We went ahead and suggested a logo change, too, to accommodate for a fresher look on the website when the logo needed to be blown up.
 Corporate Engineering already has uniform printed and worn by staff, due to their large staff body.
 This rebrand needed to work around the fact that the logo couldn't change.

 As well as website and logo refreshing, Corporate Engineering's Sales Manager, Gavin Brown, was open to the idea of expanding on social media.
 We continued to speak about Instagram, Facebook, Twitter, and LinkedIn.